DoSomething/darwin/README.md

 * Behavior
 * Impact

-Check out this [10 minute guide](https://www.mindtools.com/blog/corporate/wp-content/uploads/sites/2/2014/05/SBI-Feedback-Tool.pdf) for more, and this [template](http://www.ccl.org/leadership/pdf/community/SBIJOBAID.pdf) if you need help organizing your thoughts.
+Check out this [10 minute guide](https://www.mindtools.com/blog/corporate/wp-content/uploads/sites/2/2014/05/SBI-Feedback-Tool.pdf) for more on SBI.

+Giving feedback to peers is hard.
+It usually feels awkward.
+But, when you get constructive, timely, actionable feedback from a peer, you realize it’s gold.
+It’s what you’ve always wanted to know from your colleagues.
+We talk about peer feedback a lot, because we realize that it’s both difficult and really valuable.

 ### Collaboration
 When you join DoSomething, you join a team.
 [Hold strong opinions, weakly](http://blog.codinghorror.com/strong-opinions-weakly-held/).